wakamiti/wakamiti-api/README.md

-# wakamiti-base
+# wakamiti-api

-Base for Wakamiti API and Plugins
+Aggregation of all Wakamiti API components.